| Internet-Draft | Mission Mandate | August 2026 |

 Section 7.¶

-domain boundary: omit authority_set unless the recipient needs
+omit authority_set unless the recipient needs anchor

-(Section 6) where a holder re-presents the Mandate
+prefer the selective-disclosure form (Section 6) where a holder re-presents the Mandate onward; and¶

-onward, and avoid Intent-derived free-text extension members by
+avoid Intent-derived free-text extension members by default.¶

 The Mandate also extends the correlation surface the issuance